ShekarMudaliyar/Login_Registration_Form_using_Servlet/README.md

 # Login_Registration_Form_using_Servlet

-Login form and Registration form using servlet
+Login form and Registration form using servlet.

-MySQL Database is used for Database
+MySQL Database is used for Database.

-This code can be used in any website for get authorized access
+This code can be used in any website for get authorized access or to limit certain access which is only accessable when authorized.